We ship to the EU, Northern Ireland and Norway

 • Rhodanthe chlorocephala (Pink Paper Daisy) — an Australian everlasting with soft pink blooms.

-• Xerochrysum bracteatum (Strawflower, Golden Everlasting) — still often sold as Xeranthemum or Helichrysum bracteatum.
+• Xerochrysum bracteatum (Strawflower, Golden Everlasting) — also sold as Xeranthemum or Helichrysum bracteatum.

 • Xeranthemum annuum (Annual Everlasting) — a true Xeranthemum, with silvery foliage and papery white to violet flowers.